de2008de/java-tutorial/JavaBasics/AccessModifiers.md

         // Ok because MyBook is a child class of Book
         // Therefore, MyBook inherits title so we can access
-        // it here
+        // the inherited field title here
         System.out.println(mb.title);

         Book book = new Book();

-        // Error because this title field belongs to Book since this is an object of Book.
+        // Error because this field title belongs to Book since this is an object of Book
-        // Therefore, MyBook does not inherit this specific
+        // Therefore, MyBook does not inherit this particular
-        // title here
+        // title here so we cannot access it here System.out.println(book.title);
-        System.out.println(book.title);

     }